Saqlaen/MyProjects/README.md

 # MyProjects

-Below are the list of projects on DSA( JAVA )
+Below are the list of projects

 | No   | Project Name                                                                 |  Technology Used          |
 |----- |------------------------------------------------------------------------------|-------------------------|